askeelad/essex-backend-test/README.md

 authMiddleware: Validates user JWT and attaches user info to request.

 isAdminMiddleware: Ensures only admin users can access admin-specific endpoints.

+🛡️ IMPORTANT: FRONTEND ADMIN SECTION
+  🚨 The Admin Routes (/admin) were specifically added to greatly simplify the setup and testing process.
+PLEASE CREATE AN USER AND MANUALLY UPDATE THE ROLE TO admin   BECAUSE ONLY admin USER CAN   ACCESS IT.
+This allows admins to create hospitals, services, and time slots quickly without manually inserting records into the database.

+✅ Why?

+Makes real-world testing and QA much smoother.

+Allows simulation of a full booking flow without DB seeding.

+This massively improves developer velocity and testing realism.

 🧠 Why This Architecture?
 ✅ Security-first: Proper authentication, validation, and rate-limiting.